aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 LandgateAPITest's web application conducts the analysis on all results for each campaign of testing.
 When each test is successfully stored in the web app's database, it adds a task to the app's task queue.
 When the app has spare processing capacity, the queued task fires a request to the app to analyse the result.

 In the analysis, the web app attempts to create a new Vector object to contain the results of the analysis.
-It requires the LocationTest, NetworkTest and PingTest results from directly before and the same from directly after each EndpointTest.
-Given the sequence of location, network, ping and endpoint tests each Vector shares its following three results with the next EndpointTest.
+It requires the LocationTest, NetworkTest, and PingTest results from directly before and the same from directly after each EndpointTest.
+Given the sequence of location, network, ping, and endpoint tests each Vector shares its following three results with the next EndpointTest.

 A gateway decision requires all six tests be present.
 Should one be missing the analysis is aborted and the result disregarded.